GSA-TTS/federal-website-standards/standards/cards.md

 ---
 layout: layouts/cards
-title: List of federal web standards
+title: List of federal website standards
 ---

 Intro text…these are the standards… [View potential standards we’re exploring.]()